philyboysmith/wsrt/content/collections/pages/natural-flood-management.md

         content:
           -
             type: text
-            text: 'So far we have planted trees and hedgerows to help reduce the impact of sudden and heavy rainfall by intercepting sediment and nutrients flowing the river. '
+            text: 'We have planted trees and hedgerows to help reduce the impact of sudden and heavy rainfall by intercepting water, sediment and nutrients flowing towards the river. '
       -
         type: set
         attrs:
           id: lyirq6io
           values:
             type: image
-            image: volunteer_hedgerow_planting-liss/hedgerow-plants-at-liss.jpg
+            image: volunteering/volunteer_hedgerow_planting-liss/hedgerow-plants-at-liss.jpg
             size: md
             caption: 'The new hedge will intercept and slow water flowing overland into the river' -